What should I do if my goods haven't arrived or have arrived damaged?

 What if I want to return part of my order?

-The amount and type of return you can make on a product will always be determined by the returns policy of the individual retailer you bought the item from.
+The amount and type of return you can make on a product will always be determined by the returns policy of the individual merchant you bought the item from.
 You should be able to find out your options by checking their returns policy on their website or by contacting them directly.

 What happens to my payments when I refund an order?